-I started watching “The Addams Family” as a kid in the 80’s when it was in syndication and remember my stepfather saying to me (the first time I had watched it), that he had also watched this show when he was younger; which initially sparked me to first inquire “just how old is this show?!”
-After watching it on a daily basis after school for awhile I became fascinated with the show, but more than anything I became fascinated with their house.
-As a kid I really thought that the house was real.
-I knew that it was a show and it was being filmed for TV, but I thought that they were filming it in a real house….that house!
-That beautiful 3 story Second Empire spooky old mansion (or maybe I just wanted to believe).
+I started watching “The Addams Family” as a kid in the 80’s when it was in syndication and remember my stepfather telling me (the first time I had watched it), that he had also watched the show when he was younger; which initially sparked me to first inquire “just how old is this show?!”
+After watching it on a daily basis after school for a while I became fascinated with the show, but more than anything I became fascinated with their house.
+Being a kid (and obviously naive), I did think that the house was real for awhile.
+I knew that it was a show and it was being filmed for TV, but I thought that they were filming it in a real house….that house; that beautiful three story Second Empire spooky old mansion (or maybe I just wanted to believe).

-Then when the internet came out years later I started searching for topics that I was interested in and it opened up a whole new world for me.
-Not only did I find out that there was a “real house” that the Addams home was based on (although not a Second Empire), but I could not believe how many other people loved and obsessed over this show and the cult following of fans it has!
-Not to mention the continuous fan clashes over “The Addams Family VS The Munsters”, that keeps the two shows legacy alive Halloween after Halloween.
-After all these years I think I am more obsessed with the show and the house than ever; thanks to the people that have shared their pictures and knowledge of the house with everyone (including me).
-I truly appreciate it and wish I could thank all of you, but some people I don’t have names to credit.
+Years later when the internet came out it opened up a whole new world for me (for us all).
+In the early days though there was very little on the internet about the house and as time passed, my attention went in other directions.
+As fate would have it many years later though (while doing a search for the house again), I happened to stumble across a message board that contained a post about the “real house” and it sparked my fondness and interest again.
+During research on the house, I came to realize that there are a lot of other people that also love and obsess over “The Addams Family” sitcom and the cult following of fans it has; not to mention the continuous fan clashes over “The Addams Family VS The Munsters” that keeps the two show’s legacy alive, Halloween after Halloween.
+After all these years I think I am more obsessed with the show and the house than ever, thanks to the people that have shared their pictures and knowledge of the house with everyone (including me); I truly appreciate it and wish I could thank all of you, but some people I don’t have names to credit.

-So without further ado, here is my contribution of what I have learned regarding the “real house” that inspired the look for the Addams home, was used in the 1st episode and in a sense was the house “exterior wise” for the 1964-66 TV sitcom “The Addams Family.”
+So without further ado, here is my contribution of what I have learned regarding the “real house” that inspired the look for the Addams home, was used in the 1st episode and in a sense was the house exterior-wise for the 1964-66 TV sitcom “The Addams Family.”

-Let the Original Addams Mansion Tour begin…
+The Original Addams Mansion Tour begins here